XK9274/vncserver-miyoo/README.md

 - Keyboard support works but only for SDLK inputs programmed into whatever you're using (so arrow keys work, space is enter)
 - I suspect if SDL keys were programmed for the keyboard inputs for each key (such as in simple terminal) you'd be able to use these inputs too.
-- -r does not rotate as the source only includes functions for rotating 16bpp

 ## Images
 ![image](https://github.com/XK9274/vncserver-miyoo/assets/47260768/dc15322d-c596-4681-9932-c4fd45300df1)